exonum/exonum-doc/src/get-started/test-service.md

 ```

 Per Rust conventions, the test is implemented as a zero-argument function
-without the returned value and
+without a returned value and
 with a `#[test]` annotation.
 This function will be invoked during testing;
 if it does not panic, the test is considered passed.